rolandjlevy/snow-quotes/README.md

 # ❄️ Snow Quotes ❄️

-Fill the night sky with gently falling snowflakes each of which reveals an inspirational quotes when you hover over it 💬
+Fill the night sky with gently falling snowflakes each of which reveals an inspirational quote when you hover over it 💬

 ![Demo gif](https://github.com/rolandjlevy/snow-quotes/blob/master/public/images/snow-flakes-demo.gif?raw=true)